 THE MOMENT EVERYTHING CHANGED

-Towards the end of our meeting, after all the discussions about what we had been facing, the counselor of 20+ years and her staff suggested we have him head to our doctor.
-The teachers were wise, a strong advisory board, pointing me in the proper direction to get him professionally evaluated.
+Towards the end of our meeting, everything came together.
+After all the discussions about what we had been facing, the counselor of 20+ years suggested we visit and discuss with our doctor.
+The teachers were wise, a strong advisory board,and pointed me in the proper direction.
+I agreed a professional evaluation was needed.